pnoken/ivybarley/readme.md

 ## 👋 Hi there, this is Ivy

-### 💻 I'm a Program Manager, Data Scientist, Entrepreneur and Content Creator.
+### 💻 I'm a Program Manager, Data Scientist, Entrepreneur and Content Creator

 I am a firm believer in people investing in their learning and development, positioning themselves for success and giving back to their community.
 This is what motivates me to do everything I do, especially to inspire more African women to pursue careers in Science, Technology, Engineering and Mathematics.